-The Azolla BioSystem is a highly flexible and scalable biological system that converts large quantities of the greenhouse gas carbon dioxide (CO2) into the free-floating freshwater fern Azolla and various algae without the need for arable land or nitrogen fertilizers.
+The Azolla Biosystem is a highly flexible and scalable biological system that converts large quantities of the greenhouse gas carbon dioxide (CO2) into plant biomass without the need for arable land or nitrogen fertilizers.

-Selected amounts of CO2 are permanently removed from the biological-atmospheric cycle as solid carbon products and the remaining biomass provides local renewable biofuel, biofertilizer, livestock feed and food.
+Selected amounts of CO2 are permanently removed (sequestered) from the biological-atmospheric cycle as solid carbon products and the remaining biomass provides local renewable biofertilizer, livestock feed and biofuel.

-More sophisticated indoor units can be highly tailored to local needs, for example to promote urban agriculture or biofuel production in more densely populated areas.
+More sophisticated indoor units are tailored to local needs, including urban agriculture and biofuel production in more densely populated areas.

-Our indoor ‘stacking system’ enables Azolla’s year-round growth under highly controlled conditions.
-This facilitates its automation and global replication, resulting in reduction of unit costs and access to multiple funding streams.
+Our indoor Stacking System enables Azolla’s year-round growth under highly controlled conditions.
+This facilitates automation and global replication, resulting in reduces unit cost and access to multiple funding streams.

 The BioSystem is also designed to fully utilize the biomass and nitrogen-enriched water produced by the sequestration process using six modules that maximize its flexibility and scalability at different locations